cemckinley1/github-portfolio-project2/README.md

 ## Query 1
 Give me the artist, song title and song's length in the music app history that was heard during sessionId = 338, and itemInSession = 4

+Query Reasoning:
+A composite primary key was needed becuase no column had unique data.
+I placed the session_id and item_in_session columns as the primary key/partition key because the WHERE statement was going to focus on these areas.

 ```py
 ## TO-DO: Query 1:  Give me the artist, song title and song's length in the music app history that was heard during \
 ## sessionId = 338, and itemInSession = 4